 More information about the Urban Forestry research fellowship can be found here.

 All in all, it is quite an operation.
 “We are really working as a team,” says Dijkstra.
 “The team members include colleagues from the Landscape Architecture section and other university staff.”
-The Campus and Real Estate (CRE) department manages the site and takes care of the maintenance of the Delft arboretum.
-“CRE will get the trees when the research is completed and plant them on campus.”
+The Campus and Real Estate & Facility Management (CRE&FM) department manages the site and takes care of the maintenance of the Delft arboretum.
+“CRE&FM will get the trees when the research is completed and plant them on campus.”
 Microclimate expert Marjolein Pijpers-van Esch, who is affiliated with the Chair of Environmental Technology & Design, is jointly responsible for the monitoring programme.
 “TU Delft’s Climate Institute helped with the weather station reference measurements,” continues Dijkstra.
 A microbiologist from the Botanical Garden monitors the soil suitable for the trees, and the researchers designed the wooden crates in which the trees are placed themselves.
 “We wanted a crate that was durable, easy to assemble and could also function as a bench.”
 In addition to the aforementioned municipalities, dendrologist Jaap Smit and Wageningen University & Research are also contributing to the programme.
 Enthusiastic volunteers are helping to manage the arboreta in the other cities.
 “We are really grateful for their help,” concludes Dijkstra.